hsommer740/BigData/README.md

 Note: All data should be extracted in the same folder, remain un-compressed and have no names altered.

 The file `CodeBook.md` describes the variables, the data, and any transformations needed to clean the data.
-The file `run_analysis.R` contains all the code to perform the analyses described in the 5 steps.
-They can be launched in RStudio by just importing the file.
+The file `run_analysis.R` contains all the code to perform the analyses described in 5 easy steps.

 The output of the 5th step is called `clean_data.txt`.